 Other sustainable factors

-It's also worth considering how sustainable practices can be extended to all aspects of your children's lunches.
-Reducing the number of paper napkins you place in their lunch box as well as being mindful of the amount of cardboard cartons and other containers used can all help to protect the planet.
+It’s also worth considering how sustainable practices can be extended to all aspects of your children’s lunches.
+Reducing the number of paper napkins you place in their lunch box as well as being mindful of the amount of cardboard cartons and other containers used can all help to protect the planet and make kids lunches more sustainable.
 See if you can replace these with green alternatives as this is another way to save on your household budget as well as help to make your children healthier.

 You may also want to think about other parts of the school day that can be replaced with sustainable options.
 Extend the ethos to consider the materials used in school uniforms and bags, as well as your children’s route to school – consider attire and a journey which is a more eco-friendly to help make your children more active and healthy, as well as save the planet too.